Can I claim for lost earnings if I’m off work injured?

 Self-employed workers can also potentially claim loss of earnings beyond retirement age – but again, a solid argument would be needed to support the case.

-If you’ve been forced to stop work for an extensive period, it can be possible to arrange for an interim payment from the insurers of the third party, if that party has admitted liability.
-In effect, it’s a way of receiving part of your compensation before a final decision has been made.
+If you’re struggling financially while your claim is ongoing, or you’ve been forced to stop work for an extensive period, you may be able to request an interim payment.
+This is a partial payment of your expected compensation to help cover immediate expenses – a way of receiving part of your compensation before a final decision has been made.

-Special damages cover loss of earnings, as well as material expenses such as medical and physio treatment, transport costs to appointments and prescription charges.
-Other recoverable expenses that fall into this category could include unused gym memberships, missed cultural or sporting events (assuming tickets had already been purchased), and even clothing and personal effects damaged in the accident.
+Other recoverable expenses could include unused gym memberships, missed cultural or sporting events (assuming tickets had already been purchased), and even clothing and personal effects damaged in the accident.

 If you’ve had to employ tradespeople to take on tasks around the house that you would otherwise have done yourself, it may also be possible to add these expenses to a claim.
 Ensure you keep all receipts.

-100 questions have been answered on this subject, why not ask your own?
+96 questions have been answered on this subject - ask us your question

 Please note we can only deal with claims within the UK legal system.
 Your question will appear once approved and we'll reply as soon as we can.
 Your email address will not be published, your name will, so feel free just to use a first name.